Pareekshit08/WebDev-Udemy-/README.md

 Ensure MongoDB is running locally.
 Visit http://localhost:[port]/.(enter the port number displayed in the terminal) in your browser to view the project.

 ## 7. Weather Forecast Website
-The Weather Forecast Website provides the current temperature of a location using a weather API.
+The Weather Forecast Website provides the current temperature of a location provided as input using a weather API.
 ### Setting Up
 Open your bash terminal and run the below code.